-Accurate estimates of public expenditure necessary for implementing drug control initiatives help policy makers to plan relevant interventions and make the required funds available for the authorities in charge of implementing interventions.
+Accurate estimates of public expenditure necessary for implementing drug control initiatives help policy makers to plan relevant interventions and make the required funds available for the authorities in charge of implementing these interventions.
+The development of improved cost estimates also offers the potential to develop more complete cost-benefit analyses of policies and programmes aimed at reducing the harm associated with the use of psychoactive substances.

 Further, for policy makers, ex-post analyses are vital for examining if the funds were allocated as planned and if they were well spent, i.e. if the funds were used in the best possible way to allow supply reduction policies to attain their objectives.
 Sound planning and cost-effective resource allocation are particularly required in times of economic downturns and reduced available resources.
+Lack of planning of situational/stakeholder analysis may also lead to mismatch of drug public expenditures with the contextual demands.
+This could borne unintended consequences to the drug users’ groups as well as the community as well.
+A sound example of mismatch between resource allocation and the contextual demands is in case of Greece.

+In this regard, a key priority is to improve the knowledge base and understanding of how different policies have various effects and consequences at a macro and micro level.
+Accurate public spending is needed to monitor their impact and to extend the evidence base for what works.
+Improvement of cost-estimates on public expenditures on supply reduction will be valuable not only for demonstrating successful policy supply reduction initiatives but also as a warning mechanism of their unintended consequences (Papamalis, article submitted).

+However, often policy evaluation is directed by political interests or administrative purposes for organizational restructuring and less for its actual effectiveness, thus increasing the gap between research and practice and represents a potential obstacle for effective implementations of evidence based policies.

+There is a need for more comprehensive conceptualizations of drug public spending that focuses on the sequential relationships among drug use related harms and their dynamic interplay with the contextual environment.
+Such methodological framework would allow the extent to which the supply reduction public expenditures are corresponding to the contextual demands and are cost-effective in comparison with other sectors of drug policy.

 Achieving resource efficiency requires giving priority to those interventions providing the greatest output per unit cost (EMCDDA, 2008).
 Efficiency means measuring whether the available resources are used according to objectives, and cost-efficiency requires an estimate of whether interventions obtained the best value for money.
 This requires considering the relationship between resource inputs (the costs of labour, capital and/or equipment); intermediate (e.g. number of problematic drug users treated) or final outputs (e.g. lives saved, life years gained, percentage reduction in crimes committed) and; policy goals.

-Economic evaluations should identify, measure, value and compare the costs and outcomes of the alternatives being considered.
-Here, the focus is on the costs only, and is confined to public expenditures on supply reduction policies.
+Economic evaluations should identify, measure, value and compare in measurable terms the costs and outcomes of the alternatives being considered.
+Here, the focus is on the costs only, and is confined to public expenditures solely the on supply reduction policies.
 The acknowledgement of drug related expenditure is a useful step in the process of deciding whether the level and composition of drug-service provided are appropriate.